fwenzel/cordovasample/README.md

 If you want to run this you will need to have Cordova installed and a project created

-    $ cordova create test com.example.test TestApp
+    $ cordova create sample org.mozilla.cordovaSample "Cordova Sample"

-cd to the test directory and delete the www folder
-checkout the code into this directory.
+cd to the `sample` directory and delete the `www` folder checkout the code into this directory.

     git clone https://github.com/JasonWeathersby/cordovasample www